Sports Coach Logo Sports Coach Training Principles Fitness Components

 Jo Williams provides some advice on the level of fitness required for any aspiring professional football player.

-For any young child who dreams of being a professional football player, besides needing incredible footwork and skill, cardiovascular endurance plays a significant component.
-While it is true that some positions in football run quite a bit more than others, every player must be in tip-top shape to play the full 90 minutes in each game.
+Cardiovascular endurance plays a significant component for any young child who dreams of being a professional football player besides needing incredible footwork and skill.
+While it is true that some positions in football run entirely a bit more than others, every player must be in tip-top shape to play the full 90 minutes in each game.

-While there are many tests to see where you stand against other footballers in your age group, we will discuss below a few ways to get the best possible cardio, while maintaining enough muscle to battle your oppositions physical tackles and to make sure those soccer t-shirts fit your body nice and snug.
+While there are many tests to see where you stand against other footballers in your age group, we will discuss below a few ways to get the best possible cardio while maintaining enough muscle to battle your opponents' physical tackles and to make sure those soccer t-shirts fit your body nice and snug.

 Basics about training your cardiovascular endurance

-Every football hopeful needs to be able to judge where he or she is at while they are training.
+Every football hopeful needs to be able to judge where they are at while they are training.
 While I am not too fond of standardized tests across the board for something like running a certain distance under a specific time, the facts are that this is still a very effective way to measure yourself up against the competition.

-Many athletes look for ways to boost the necessary skills to excel in their particular sport, especially during the off-season.
-While there are many different approaches, one can take to increase their cardiovascular endurance, in the next paragraph, I explain which method I believe is best, especially for high school athletes.
+Many athletes look for ways to boost their skills to excel in their sport, especially during the off-season.
+While there are many different approaches to increasing cardiovascular endurance, I explain which method is best in the next paragraph, especially for high school athletes.

-While many football players turn to Cross Country as their sport in the off-season, I would encourage players to go a different route.
-While you will build up some endurance by running long distances every day, try to remember that football is a unique combination of running at a steady pace and exploding into an acceleration on a moment's notice.
-If you only run long distance in the off-season, you are not training everything needed to be the best!
+While many football players turn to Cross-Country as their sport in the off-season, I encourage players to go a different route.
+While you will build up some endurance by running long distances daily, remember that football is a unique combination of running steadily and exploding into acceleration on a moment's notice.
+If you only run long distances in the off-season, you are not training everything needed to be the best!

-What about increasing the endurance in advanced athletes?
+What about increasing the endurance of advanced athletes?

 I thought you would never ask!
-I do have an exceptional training technique that I will share with you today, but this training exercise must be done while under adult supervision.
-This is recommended only for those athletes who can run the 2 miles in under 12 minutes with relative ease!
+I do have an exceptional training technique that I will share with you today, but this exercise must be done under adult supervision.
+It is recommended only for athletes who can run the 2 miles in under 12 minutes with relative ease!

-Everyone who has played football has heard of running ladders or "the ivory coast."
-What happens is that you start on your end line and run to your 6-yard box, your 18-yard box, to half field, then to the opponents 18-yard box, to the opponents 6-yard box, and the opponents end line, all under a set time.
-You then get to rest for about a minute, then do it all over again, as many times as your coach demands it.
+Everyone who has played football has heard of running ladders or "the Ivory Coast."
+You start on your end line and run to your 6-yard box, your 18-yard box, to the half field, and then to the opponent's 18-yard box, the opponent's 6-yard box, and the opponent's end line, all under a set time.
+You then get to rest for about a minute, then do it as often as your coach demands.

-This is where things get tough.
-Take a shot glass and draw a line around the outside of it at about ¾ of the glass.
-Then fill it up to the top with water.
-Proceed to drink the shot glass, and keep the water HELD in your mouth as you proceed to run the ladder.
-After the run, spit the water back into the shot glass, and if the water does not hit at least the ¾ mark, you have a down and back (to the opponents end line and back) before the rest is up, and you start the Ivory Coast again!
+After the run, spit the water back into the shot glass, and if the water does not hit at least the ¾ mark, you have a down and back (to the opponent's end line and back) before the rest is up and you start the Ivory Coast again!
 This training method forces you to breathe through your nose and helps you take your endurance to the next level!

 Page Reference